 Dog allergies are unfortunately quite common, as dogs tend to be prone to allergic reactions.
-And as your dog can’t let you know that there’s something wrong with them, it’s up to you as a responsible dog owner to notice any symptoms of allergies and to take action to fix the problem.
+And as your dog can’t let you know that there’s something wrong with them, it’s up to you as a responsible dog owner to notice any symptoms and to take action to fix the problem.

 Luckily, when it comes to allergies, it isn’t difficult to know what’s wrong.
 While we humans may respond to allergens in various different ways (for example, by sneezing, suffering from a runny nose and/or eyes, hives, itching etc.), dogs almost always respond by itching.
 And when a dog itches, they scratch.